What is Probate?

 Probate is the complicated court process of dividing up and settling an estate or property when someone dies.

 - If someone has left a Will, the Executor named in the Will files in the Register of Wills office in the county where the decedent resided.

-- If no Will was made or you can’t locate one, the adult child or surviving spouse of the deceased Will file a petition for Probate with the Berks County Probate court.
+- If you didn’t make a Will or you can’t locate one, the adult child or surviving spouse of the deceased will file a petition for Probate with the Berks County Probate court.

 When Probate Proceedings Don’t Apply

 In Pennsylvania, Executors of small estates — defined as under $50,000 — can apply to the local Probate court for simplified Probate proceedings.
 These streamlined proceedings can save time and effort since not all the steps of a standard Probate hearing need to occur.
 Also, some assets don’t need to go to Probate in Pennsylvania.
 These assets include:

 - property held in joint ownership (co-owned assets transfer to the other co-owner after someone passes on); and

 - lastly, assets or property for which there was a beneficiary (for example, a life insurance policy).